Kent on screen

 Call the Midwife

 Speaking of the Dockyard, the immense visitor attraction has been welcoming film crews and stars to its historic buildings and cobbled alleyways for decades.
-Victoria and Abdul, Les Miserables, Suffragette, Victor Frankenstein, Mr Holmes are just a few of the flicks to have featured the Dockyard but perhaps most famous is the hit TV series Call The Midwife, which has made the attraction its home.
-Visitors can even take special themed tours of the key filming locations.
+Victoria and Abdul, Les Miserables, Suffragette, Victor Frankenstein, Mr Holmes and 2019's Pokémon: Detective Pikachu are just a few of the flicks to have featured the Dockyard but perhaps most famous is the hit TV series Call The Midwife, which has made the attraction its home!

 Pride and Prejudice

 Groombridge Place provided a beautiful backdrop for the lavish 2005 film adaptation of Jane Austen's classic novel, as the 17th-century moated manor was chosen to be Longbourn, the Bennet’s family home.
-Visitors today can walk through the gorgeous gardens or take a trip along the river, and imagine they're in their very own Austen adaptation (gowns, bonnets and parasols optional)..
+There's nothing better than a bit of Austen escapism, and we love to see Lizzy Bennet running through our Kent countryside - although when we go, we think we'll leave the gowns, bonnets and parasols at home.